Cory Gardner: Energy and environment

 Gardner has acknowledged the existence of climate change while downplaying the contribution of human activity.
 He has repeatedly voted against measures to reduce or regulate greenhouse gas emissions, including the Clean Power Plan, and has received over $1 million in donations from the oil and gas industry.
 He holds an 11% lifetime score from the League of Conservation Voters.
 Gardner supports construction of the Keystone Pipeline and is pro-fracking.

 Shortly after taking office in the House of Representatives, Gardner passed legislation to speed up clean-air permits for companies engaged in offshore drilling in Alaska, saying it would create jobs and reduce dependence on foreign oil.

-In 2013, he introduced a bill to allow the United States Environmental Protection Agency (EPA) to review solid waste regulations at its discretion, rather than automatically every three years.
+In 2013, he introduced a bill to allow the Environmental Protection Agency (EPA) to review solid waste regulations at its discretion, rather than automatically every 3 years.
 It would also grant precedence to state requirements for solid waste disposal when creating new federal requirements.

 In 2018, Gardner and Senator Michael Bennet introduced bills requiring the U.S. Energy Department to identify vulnerabilities to cyberattacks in the nation's electrical power grid and assigning $90 million to be distributed to states to develop energy security plans.
 In 2020, Gardner introduced the bipartisan Great American Outdoors Act, which passed with 58 co-sponsors, providing full and permanent funding of $900 million a year for the Land and Water Conservation Fund to aid national parks and public lands.